|Perpetration-Induced Traumatic Stress

 Ms. GLIBBERY: Right.
 He—he was so happy that they finally—finally, you know, agreed with him and were on his side.

-Line of Duty pension—"approved," next to Sal's name.
-Now Sal knew he would have enough for his family to live on,
+of Duty pension—"approved," next to Sal's name.
+Now Sal knew he would have enough for his family to live on, plus the

-plus the vindication he'd been longing for.
-It was almost nine years after the shooting, and Sal could finally put that cold
+vindication he'd been longing for.
+It was almost nine years after the shooting, and Sal could finally put that cold night in

 Ms. GLIBBERY: I had thought maybe now he could finally try to turn his life around, get back on his feet and try to do